mickem/nscp-docs/reference/check/CheckHelpers.rst

     | Show debugging information in the log

 .. option:: show-all
-    :synopsis: Show debugging information in the log
+    :synopsis: Show details for all matches regardless of status (normally details are only showed for warnings and criticals).

-    | Show debugging information in the log
+    | Show details for all matches regardless of status (normally details are only showed for warnings and criticals).

 .. option:: filter
     :synopsis: Filter which marks interesting items.